-Apple’s new watch event draws attention to its health-care play
+Apple’s new watch draws attention to its health-care play

 One executive at a major pharmaceutical company, who spoke on the condition of anonymity because they aren’t authorized to speak publicly, said that is slowly beginning to change.
 The executive discussed several studies Apple is working on with pharmaceutical companies that haven’t been announced.

 In addition to testing the efficacy of drugs, pharmaceutical companies also conduct more broad research into health.
 Those projects, which tend to benefit from large numbers of participants, are more tailored for the Apple Watch.
+Apple announced three new research studies at its virtual event Tuesday, including one relating to asthma in partnership with the insurance company Anthem and the University of California Irvine.

 Apple doesn’t collect fees from researchers, like it does from software developers, so its path to profitability isn’t as clear.
 But if Apple is successful in encouraging more studies and research using Apple Watch, it may benefit if the research leads to new algorithms that would allow Apple to offer useful advice to customers.